-If you’re planning to use an existing computer, tablet, or phone - then getting a Google Chromecast so you can wirelessly stream video from your existing device to your TV is a super convenient way to go.
+If you’re planning to use an existing computer, tablet, or phone – then getting a Google Chromecast to wirelessly stream video from your existing device to your TV is a super convenient way to go.

-Here is a model that works on Android TV boxes, Windows PCs, and several other devices.
-Keep in mind, both the Roku 3 and Android TV box recommended above come with remotes - so you won’t need to purchase one separately.
+Note: Both the Fire TV Stick and Android TV box recommended above come with remotes, so you won’t need to purchase one separately.

 There are add-ons for Plex that allow you to stream some content from the Canadian networks.
 These add-ons usually aren't officially supported by the networks themselves so sometimes they shut them down to encourage people to use their own apps and websites.

-You’ll need a little patience and some technical savvy to get started and over the next few months as you get used to it.
+You’ll need a little patience and some technical knowledge to get started and through the next few months as you get used to it.

 Be honest with yourself about whether this is something that you’re willing to learn.
 If you think that the cons above seem like a huge mountain...then it might not be worth it.